cakephp/docs/en/development/errors.rst

 For more details on HTTP 5xx error status codes see :rfc:`2616#section-10.5`.

-You can throw these exceptions from you controllers to indicate failure states, or HTTP errors.
+You can throw these exceptions from your controllers to indicate failure states, or HTTP errors.
 An example use of the HTTP exceptions could be rendering 404 pages for items that have not been found::